gozygreg/grace-bank-plc/README.md

 ## **Features**
 ### Welcome to GBPlc
-The first things customers see on the able is the bank logo, a welcome message, the bank motto and then instruction on action need to take to proceed.
+The first things customers see on the able is the bank logo, a welcome message, the bank motto and then instruction on action needed to take to proceed.

 ### New Customer (Register)/Existing Customer
 Customers are to type an account name of their choice while the app searches for their name on google sheet.
 Existing customers are welcomed and navigated to the bank main menu while new customers are promted to registered by typing any key on their device.
 Thus their account name will be added onto the data base (googlesheet)